 Contributions and Achievements:

-Bhabha went back to India in 1940 and started his research in Banglore at an institute in India named The Indian Institute of Science about the cosmic rays.
-He was given a position as a director at an institute in Bombay known as Tata Institute of Fundamental Research.
-He was a skillful manager and it was due to his prominence, devotion, wealth and comradeship with Jawaharlal Nehru, PM of India that he was able to gain a leading position for allocating the scientific resources of India.
+In 1941, Bhabha was elected Fellow of the Royal Society.
+He also established the Tata Institute of Fundamental Research in Mumbai, becoming their director in 1945.
+He was a skillful manager and it was due to his prominence, devotion, wealth and comradeship with Jawaharlal Nehru, Prime Minister of India that he gained a leading position for allocating the scientific resources of India.

 Bhabha become the first chairperson of India’s Atomic Energy Commission in 1948.
 It was under his direction that the scientists of India made their way into making an atomic bomb ant the first atomic reactant was operated in Mumbai in 1956.
 Bhabha also led the first UN Conference held for the purpose of Peaceful Uses of Atomic Energy in Geneva, 1955.

 It was then predicted by him that a limitless power of industries would be found through nuclear fusion’s control.
 He promoted nuclear energy control and also prohibition of atomic bombs worldwide.
 He was absolutely against India manufacturing atomic bombs even if the country had enough resources to do so.
 Instead he suggested that the production of an atomic reactor should be used to lessen India’s misery and poverty.
 A post in Indian Cabinet was rejected by him but he served as a scientific advisor to Prime Ministers Nehru and Lal Bahadur Shastri.

 He realized the potential of India’s large thorium reserves in addition to the country’s small uranium deposits.